satya-das/cib/README.md

  - Client that is written using traditional linking with library can easily migrate to **CIB**.
 This requires that CIB should be designed in such a way that it should not have any footprint in the code of client as well as library.
 There will ofcourse be a small boiler plate code on both side but that's about it, the rest of the code will remain aloof about existence of CIB.

 ## Other Solutions	{#Other_Solutions}
 I have come across some solutions that try to solve the same problem but none of them is good enough.
-Some wants you to write separate layer on top of existing classes so that vtable is exported across dll boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals ort some is too specific to the project it was developed for.
+Some wants you to write separate layer on top of existing classes so that vtable is exported across dll boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals or some is too specific to the project it was developed for.

  - **CppComponent**: It basically uses hand written vtable to solve ABI problem.
 It looks like a clone of COM without idl.
 More details can be found here: https://github.com/jbandela/cppcomponents.
  - **DynObj**: It exploits how compiler implements vtable.
 For details here: http://dynobj.sourceforge.net.